vegabook/bbuffy/README.md

 2. Ensure Python 3.10+ is installed and `pip install -r requirements.txt`.
 3. Run the client: `python client_gblp.py --grpchost <your_ip> --grpcport 50051`

-## Description
-Bloomberg provides native APIs for Python, Java, C#, and C++.
-This project aims to provide a Python-based gRPC server that can be used by any gRPC-capable programming language to access the Bloomberg V3 API.
-Supports:
-* Bloomberg Terminal API.
-* Historica APIs (`//refdata`) for ticks, bars, and daily closes.
-* Streaming APIs (`//mktdata`, `//mktbar` services).
-Subscribe to data, Excel-style, with push updates.
-* Most common session options.
-* Protocol buffer `.proto` files usable by any programming language that has a gRPC implementation.
-Does not currently support:
-* Bloomberg's Bpipe product, which requires the authentication subsystem to be implemented.

-## Status
-_This is an alpha work in progress_

 ## Installation